vuejs/apollo/docs/guide/apollo/README.md

 ## $apollo

 All the components under the one which has the `apolloProvider` option have an `$apollo` helper available.
-This the glue between your component and Apollo and it does all the heavy lifting for you (including automatic updates and teardowns).
+This is the glue between your component and Apollo and it does all the heavy lifting for you (including automatic updates and teardowns).

 You can access the [apollo-client](https://www.apollographql.com/docs/react/) instances with `this.$apollo.provider.defaultClient` or `this.$apollo.provider.clients.<key>` (for [Multiple clients](../multiple-clients.md)) in all your vue components.